 Ho Chi Minh City (HCMC)

-Its intriguing history is still carried in the heart of its streets.
-Ho Chi Minh has one of the most complex transformations Vietnam has seen.
-This is what makes it exceptionally alluring for tourists.
-It has a rich character no other cities possess.
+With an intriguing history that is still carried in the heart of its streets and a rich character that no other city poses, Saigon is a sight to see.
+Ho Chi Minh has one of the most complex transformations Vietnam has seen which is what makes it exceptionally alluring for tourists.

 Places in Ho Chi Minh City to Explore

-Where to Stay in Ho Chi Minh City – We’ve compiled the top luxury hotels in HCMC.
+Where to Stay in Ho Chi Minh City – We’ve compiled the top 5-star hotels in HCMC.

 This city is a thriving hub for business, politics, and tourism.
-Can Tho’s animated culture circles around the three rivers in the Mekong Delta.
-Though it has a mix of urban lifestyle, Can Tho’s tourism focuses on the local community.
+Can Tho’s vibrant culture centers around the three rivers in the Mekong Delta.
+Though it has a mix of urban lifestyles, Can Tho’s tourism focuses on the local community.

 Spots You Wouldn’t Want to Miss in Can Tho